 Respecting the Plan Already in Place

-A conservatorship does not erase what the protected person set up before they needed help.
-If someone created a will, established a revocable living trust, or arranged payable-on-death accounts, the conservator is required to account for those plans when making financial decisions.
-The goal is to preserve the protected person's wishes, not override them.
+A conservatorship does not erase what the protected person set up before they lost the ability to manage their own affairs.
+If someone created a will, set up a trust, or arranged payable-on-death accounts, the conservator must consider those plans when making money choices.

 In investing the estate, and in selecting assets of the estate for distribution under section 14-5425, subsection A, in utilizing powers of revocation or withdrawal available for the support of the protected person, and exercisable by the conservator or the court, the conservator and the court shall take into account any known estate plan of the protected person.